dronov/dronovdotnet/source/2017-12-01-cloud-oscilloscope-update.html.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qSb3a68M0-I" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-Right now we're continuyng work on qt program, debugging, etc. We made a stable job of oscilloscope for over 11 minutes without lockups :D We know that the problem located with our program and if fails with *zone_watermark_ok* error.
+Right now we're going to continue work on qt program, debugging, etc. We made a stable job of oscilloscope for over 11 minutes without lockups :D We know that the problem located with our program and if fails with *zone_watermark_ok* error.

 We participate in Eclipse OPEN IoT Challenge, and this post is another addition to our proposal.